No-Bake Chocolate Almond Protein Truffles Recipe

 - Add the remaining ingredients and mix together until all ingredients are mixed together.
 The dough will be a little sticky.
 If it's too wet or too sticky add a little more flour.

 - Form the dough into small truffle balls and place on a plate or baking pan lined with wax or parchment paper.
-Dough will make approximately 7-8 truffle balls.
+The dough will make approximately 7-8 truffle balls.
 Put your plate of balls to the side for the time being.

 - Melt the dark chocolate chips in the microwave or using a double boiler.
 Drizzle the melted dark chocolate on top of your truffle balls, covering the top half of the candies.